AlfinFF16/mobile_bot/README.md

 ## ROS based Mobile Robot

-This repo is use a GitHub template from Articulated Robotics.
+This repo is using a GitHub template from Articulated Robotics.
+I am using it to help my learning journey with ROS application.